 Eating more foods that boost progesterone levels in the female body can go a long way in relieving menopause symptoms.
-Where once hormone therapy was the main resource, more women are turning to natural remedies to treat hormonal imbalance to curb menopausal symptoms like hot flashes, fatigue and mood swings.
+Hormone replacement therapy (HRT) was once the most popular treatment of choice, but more women are turning to natural remedies to treat hormonal imbalance, and curb menopausal symptoms like hot flashes, fatigue, and mood swings.

-Using foods that naturally increase progesterone levels is a great way to help combat symptoms of menopause.
-Read on to find 4 foods that will help kick-start progesterone levels during menopause.
+Eating foods that naturally increase progesterone levels is a great way to help combat the symptoms of menopause.
+Read on to discover the 4 foods that will help kick-start progesterone levels during menopause.

-4 Foods to Help Improve Progesterone Levels During Menopause
+4 Foods to Boost Progesterone Levels during Menopause

-1. Milk Based Products – Rich in progesterone due in part to the fact that dairy cows have elevated progesterone from carrying their calves, milk products are a good addition to help elevate progesterone levels within the body.
+1. Milk-based products.
+These are rich in progesterone due in part to the fact that dairy cows have elevated progesterone levels from carrying their calves.
+Dairy products like milk, cheese, yogurt, kefir, ice cream, and butter are all good additions to help elevate progesterone levels within the body.

-2. Beef – Although beef contains much smaller amounts of progesterone, if eaten regularly it may help to increase progesterone levels within the body.
+2. Beef.
+Although beef contains much smaller amounts of progesterone, if eaten regularly it may help to increase progesterone levels within the body.
+It’s becoming more common for animals to be injected with artificial hormones – which can be disadvantageous to consume – so it’s important to choose good quality, and if possible, locally raised meat.

-3. Culinary Herbs – Incorporating these herbs into every meal can help to stabilize hormone levels.
-Sources include turmeric, found in curry, as well as oregano and thyme.
+3. Culinary herbs.
+Incorporating fresh herbs into every day meals can help to stabilize hormone levels, and boost progesterone.
+The best herbs to naturally increase progesterone levels are turmeric, found in curry, as well as oregano and thyme.

-Common foods to avoid include saw palmetto berry, lavender, red clover blossom, rhodiola rose root and blue cohosh because they help to increase estrogen levels, further lowering progesterone levels.
-In addition, avoid arachidonic acid, a prostaglandin found in animal fat, since it can impair the functioning of the corpus luteum (follicle that remains after ovulation).
+If you’re suffering from low progesterone, there are certain foods that should be avoided, or eaten in moderation.
+These include saw palmetto berry, lavender, red clover blossom, rhodiola rosea root, and blue cohosh, because they help to increase estrogen levels, further lowering progesterone levels.
+In addition, avoid arachidonic acid, which is found in animal fats, because it can impair the functioning of the corpus luteum (the follicle that remains after ovulation, which secretes progesterone).

 How to Increase Progesterone Levels Naturally Within Your Body.Test Country.